Registration and Inspection parking tickets can be beaten

 Bunkum and balderdash.
 Keep your hard-earned bucks where they belong…in your wallet.

 Larry and New York Parking Ticket wishes all a very happy, healthy, and prosperous New Year.
-If you’d like a head start beating 2018 parking tickets, here’s a link and discount code to help you put an end to those evil tickets.
+If you’d like a head start beating 2018 parking tickets, here’s a link to help you put an end to those evil tickets.